Moreholidays December Llama Day

 More About Today

-Recipe of the Day: Homemade Cornbread -your forefathers would love it!
+Recipe of the Day: Homemade Cornbread -Your forefathers would love it!

-Ecards Send a free Ecard daily for just about any December calendar holiday, occasion, observance, or event.
-Or, just for the fun of it!
+Ecards – Send a free Ecard daily for just about any December calendar holiday, occasion, observance, or event.
+Without a doubt, it’s fun for both the sender and the recipient.

 Holiday Insights, where every day in December is a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+Thus, please join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Moreover, in addition to World Pollution Prevention Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 December holidays are no exception.
-Consequently., at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 Moreholidays December Your Own Shoes Day

-Put on our Own Shoes Day
+Put on Your Own Shoes Day

 When is Put on Yor Own Shoes Day?
 Brown shoe

-About Put on our Own Shoes Day
+About Put on Your Own Shoes Day

 Do you know the old saying “If the shoe fits, wear it”?
 Well, ignore it.
 Put on Your Own Shoes Day is today, a December 6 holiday.
 There isn’t much to say about this holiday.
-The message is straightforward…. wear your shoes.
+The message is clear…. wear your shoes.
 But, don’t you do this every day?
 You sure wouldn’t want to intentionally put your stinky toes into someone else’s shoes.
 And, the opportunity to make this mistake is pretty infrequent.

 We understand the meaning behind Wear Brown Shoe Day, celebrated just a few days ago.
 But, what could possibly cause someone to create Put on Your Own Shoes Day….hmmmmm.
 Perhaps, it was created by young mothers teaching their children how to put their shoes on for the first time!?